ricardorauber/UIFlow/README.md

 ## How does it work?

-Ok, let's start with the basics. `UIFlow` is so simple that it has only 4 public protocols/models:
+Ok, let's start with the basics. `UIFlow` is so simple that it has only 5 protocols/models:

 * Storyboarded
 * Coordinator
+* ModelObserver
-* ViewModel
+* ModelObservable
 * UIFlowViewController

 Really, that's it?
 Yes!
 In general, this is how a simple app looks like: